bridge-scrims/scrims-bot-js/README.md

-## Scrims Ticket Bot
+# Javascript Scrims Discord Bot

-Is a bot made for the minecraft **bridge scrims discord server** (https://discord.gg/ZNBkRBjd8k).
+>This is a bot made for the **bridge scrims discord server** (https://discord.gg/ZNBkRBjd8k).
+It includes many features to enhance the user and staff experience aslong as the overall efficiency.

+## Ticket System

-Using private channels for each support ticket and components for user input, this bot aims to make requesting and handling support easier for both the support team and the discord server members.
+>Using private channels for each support ticket and components for user input, this system aims to make requesting and handling support easier for both the support team and the discord server members.

-## Function

 The **Support Button** creates a modal with a textinputcomponent for users to type in their reason for requesting support.
 Once submited (aslong as the user does not have another ticket open) a new **ticket** will be created.

 **Tickets** are saved in a database with a `id`, `userId` and a `channelId`.
 Ticket channels are only viewable by the ticket creator and the support team and are removed once the ticket was closed.